gauravnainwal420/.tmux/README.md

 To get Unicode symbols displayed properly, you have to use [font linking].
-Open `regedit.exe` then navigate to the registry key at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` and add a new entry for you preferred font to link it with the Segoe UI Symbol font.
+Open `regedit.exe` then navigate to the registry key at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` and add a new entry for your preferred font to link it with the Segoe UI Symbol font.

 ![regedit](https://cloud.githubusercontent.com/assets/553208/19741304/71a2f3ae-9bc0-11e6-96aa-4c09a812c313.png)